terence/aws-automation/README.md

 Patterns...

 # Use Cases
-- Script a few lambda for Automation
+- Script to establish a few lambda for Automation
-- Script Jenkins establishment on an EC2 (need multiple Jenkins)
+- Script for Lambdas to establish the network environment/s
  - Script establishment of standard-pattern VPCs
  - Script establishment of Bastion Jumphosts
  - Script establishment of NATs
  - Script establishment of Internet Gateway
+- Script Jenkins establishment on an EC2 (need multiple Jenkins)

 # Lambda-based Automation
 - Script IAM create user + role + policy